 We let the fear of conversations going the wrong way creep in.
 Other times we cripple our minds with the thought of feeling trapped in an uncomfortable conversation.
 Despite this, small talk is crucial to your success as an international student in the US.
 A simple small talk could be the springboard to further opportunities that might have otherwise remained closed.

 Let’s kick things off by understanding what small talk is and how to apply it in all aspects of your career.

 Simply put, small talk is a light, polite chat.
 It’s called “small” because you talk about unimportant things to fill awkward silences, open conversations, or bond about a shared experience.
 It’s one of the best strategies for managing interpersonal distance.

 Many international students studying or looking to work in the US avoid engaging in small talk for fear of not having fancy vocabulary or perfect pronunciation.
 But small talk is far away from that.
 All you need to do is be genuine and curious about other people.
 Once you have that in mind, sharing ideas and opinions on more essential topics becomes a breeze.

-Why is small talk essential for International Students in the US?
+Why is small talk essential for international students in the U.S.?
 Small talk is a massive aspect of American culture.
 And it's hard to ignore that you're not at home when you're having difficulty connecting with people around you.
-However, learning to use small talk constructively can make your everyday life in the US success-oriented and easier.
+Cultural adaptation is a process but learning to use small talk constructively can make your everyday life in the US success-oriented and easier.